-This pelican is a commission job for my sister.
+This pelican is a birthday gift for my sister.
 I’ve never really looked closely at a pelican before.
 They’re very odd looking creatures!

-Stay tuned for updates.
-I’ll post the rest of them and the completed picture here when I’m done.
-If you want to follow along and see the progress pics as I do them, catch up with me over at Instagram.
+If you want to follow along and see the progress pics of other paintings as I do them, catch up with me over at Instagram.
 I’m @wildozark there too.

 Have a great weekend!